 A Transmission Owner may request commitment of additional Generators and/or Aggregations for a Dispatch Day following the close of the Day-Ahead Market to meet changed or local system conditions for the Dispatch Day that may cause the Day-Ahead schedules for the Dispatch Day to be inadequate to ensure the reliability of its local system.
+A Transmission Owner that wishes to request the availability of a Hybrid Storage Resource to meet changed or local system conditions that may cause the Day-Ahead schedules for the Dispatch Day to be inadequate to ensure the reliability of its local system shall use the ISO's electronic portal to submit its request.
 The ISO will use SRE to fulfill a Transmission Owner's request for additional Resources.

 All Generator and/or Aggregation commitments made in the Day-Ahead Market pursuant to this Section 4.2.3.1 shall be posted on the ISO website following the close of the Day-Ahead Market, in accordance with ISO procedures.
-In addition, the ISO shall post on its website a non-binding, advisory notification of a request, or any modifications thereto, made pursuant to this Section 4.2.3.1 in the Day-Ahead Market by a Transmission Owner to commit a Generator and/or Aggregation that is located within a Constrained Area, as defined in Attachment H of this Services Tariff.
+In addition, the ISO shall post on its website a nonbinding, advisory notification of a request, or any modifications thereto, made pursuant to this

+Section 4.2.3.1 in the Day-Ahead Market by a Transmission Owner to commit a Generator and/or Aggregation that is located within a Constrained Area, as defined in Attachment H of this Services Tariff.
 The advisory notification shall be provided upon receipt of the request and in accordance with ISO procedures.
 The postings described here may be included with the operator-initiated commitment report that the ISO posts in accordance with Section 4.1.3.4 of this Services Tariff.